attrill20/FPLFixtureCalendar/README.md

 - Ensure accessibility
 - Link to betting site for odds
 - Clean sheet percentage
-- Launch site as a React App
+- Launch site as a mobile app
 - Promote further on Twitter FPL with content creators
 - Add a logo to the site and navbar